skypyproject/skypy/README.rst

 ------------

 SkyPy releases are distributed through PyPI_ and conda-forge_.
-Instructions for installing SkyPy and it's dependencies can be found in the *Installation* section of the documentation at http://skypy.readthedocs.io.
+Instructions for installing SkyPy and its dependencies can be found in the *Installation* section of the documentation at http://skypy.readthedocs.io.